Phyks/ampache_react/README.md

 before comitting, as commit should always contain an up to date production build.

+Compilation cache is stored in `.cache` at the root of this repo.
+Remember to clean it in case of compilation issues.

+## Contributing

+See `CONTRIBUTING.md` file for extra infos.

 ## License

 This code is distributed under an MIT license.